Oakwood mutiny: Intelligence Reports

-One bus was later found in Oakwood while another was abandoned in Binakayan, Cavite.
+One bus was later found in Oakwood while another was abandoned in Binakayan, Kawit, Cavite.
 There is also evidence that some communications equipment used by the rebel soldiers were of the same specifications as those proposed to be acquired under the AFP Modernization Act.
 It was established that such equipment was not taken from any known or existing inventory of the AFP.